LOGAN PHILLIPS

 • 2016: Teaching Artist Professional Development Facilitator, State University of Morelos, Cuernavaca, Mexico.

-• 2014 to present: Teaching Artist, Eastpointe High School, alternative public charter, Tucson.
+• 2014 – 2018: Teaching Artist, Eastpointe High School, alternative public charter, Tucson.
 Semester-long seminars on poetry writing and performance with students 14-22 years old.

 • 2011-2016: Teaching Artist, Poetry Out Loud, The University of Arizona Poetry Center, Tucson.